Nuclear fusion, produced for the first time more energy than absorbed

 Nuclear fusion

-“This achievement is a historic breakthrough for inertial confinement fusion research, opening up a fundamentally new regime for the exploration and advancement of our critical national security missions.
+For the first time, a nuclear fusion produced more energy than was consumed to ignite it.
+While there is still a long way to go, the result represents a significant improvement over previous yields: eight times greater than the experiments conducted just a few months earlier and 25 times greater than the experiments conducted in 2018.
+It's a huge achievement. br>“This achievement is a historic breakthrough for inertial confinement fusion research, opening up a fundamentally new regime for the exploration and advancement of our critical national security missions.
 It is also a testament to the innovation, ingenuity, commitment and grit of this team and the many researchers in this field over the decades who have consistently pursued this goal, "said Kim Budil, director of Lawrence.
 Livermore National Laboratory.

 Inertial confinement fusion involves the creation of something similar to a small star.
 It starts with a fuel capsule, made up of deuterium and tritium, isotopes heavier than hydrogen.
 This fuel capsule is placed in a hollow gold chamber the size of an eraser, called a hohlraum.
 Then, 192 high-powered laser beams are detonated in the hohlraum, where they are converted into X-rays.